Is nuclear energy ‘green’? France and Germany lead opposing camps.

 In the town of Breisach, on the German side of the border near Fessenheim, Mayor Oliver Rein is still skeptical.

-He had anticipated that the closure of the nuclear plant would pave the way for joint Franco-German renewable energy projects.
+He had anticipated that the closure of the nuclear plant would pave the way for joint Franco-German renewable-energy projects.
 But if the neighboring town pursues its “ridiculous” idea to reawaken its nuclear plant, this “Franco-German process will be ruined,” he said.

 “When a vegan business wants to settle, it probably won’t move next to a slaughterhouse,” he said.

-Rein suggested that France’s new nuclear push may be a short-lived phase ahead of next year’s presidential elections.
+Rein suggested that France’s new nuclear push may be a short-lived phase ahead of next year’s presidential election.
 But a recent survey suggested that a slight majority of the French are once again in favor of nuclear energy, and Macron’s most serious challengers for the presidency — all of them on the right or far-right of the political spectrum — have either echoed his comments or supported even heavier reliance on nuclear energy.
 Far-right candidate Marine Le Pen has called for the prompt reopening of Fessenheim, and Éric Zemmour included footage of reactors in the video that kicked off his presidential campaign.

 Still, some in Fessenheim sense that the next nuclear era may not play out in their town.